24 Hours of Le Mans: Race

 Competing teams race in groups called "classes", or cars of similar specification, while competing simultaneously for outright placing amongst all classes.
 Originally, the race showcased cars as they were sold to the general public, then called "Sports Cars", in contrast with the specialised racing cars used in Grand Prix motor racing.
 Over time, the competing vehicles evolved away from their publicly available road car roots.
-Today, the race comprises two classes: prototypes and Grand Touring cars (similar to sports cars sold to the public).
-These are further broken down into two sub-classes: constructors' prototypes, privateer prototypes, and two subclasses of GT cars.
+Today, the race comprises three classes: the purpose-built Sports prototypes which are also known as "hypercar" and are the highest level in sports car racing, Le Mans Prototypes (LMP) and the production-based Grand Touring (GT) cars similar to sports cars sold to the public which are based on road-going models and therefore, in general, are not as fast as Sports prototypes.
+These are further broken down into: Hypercar (LMH or LMDh), LMP2 and LMGT3 (GT cars).

 Competing teams have had a wide variety of organizations, ranging from competition departments of road car manufacturers (eager to prove the supremacy of their products) to professional motor racing teams (representing their commercial backers, some of which are also car manufacturers who want to win without paying for their own teams) to amateur teams (racing as much to compete in the famous race as to claim victory for their commercial partners).

-The race was the part of the World Sportscar Championship in every season from its inception in 1953 except the 1956, 1975-1979 and 1989-1990 seasons.
-However, Le Mans has always had a stronger reputation than the World Championship and is a round of the FIA World Endurance Championship.
+The race was part of the World Sportscar Championship every year from its inception in 1953 until its demise in 1992, except during the 1956, 1975–1979 and 1989–1990 seasons.
+In 2011, the race was part of the Intercontinental Le Mans Cup, and since 2012 it has been part of the FIA World Endurance Championship.
+However, winning Le Mans is often considered to be more important than winning the championship itself.

 The race is also known as a leg of the informal Triple Crown of Motorsport which links Formula One, IndyCar, and sports car racing to represent a career achievement for drivers.
-Additionally, it is seen as a leg of the Triple Crown of endurance racing, which links the three largest sports car races together, with 12 Hours of Sebring and 24 Hours of Daytona forming the other legs.
-Since 1998, the American Le Mans Series (now the IMSA Weathertech Sports Car Championship) has held an endurance race, along with the 12 hours of Sebring, every year called "Petit Le Mans", as a 10-hour American version.
-In 2014, the Weathertech Sports Car Championship (a merger of the races at Sebring; Petit Le Mans in Braselton, Georgia; the 6 Hours of Watkins Glen in Watkins Glen, New York; and the Rolex Sports Car Series' 24 Hours of Daytona) held all four major American endurance classics in preparation for teams to race at Le Mans.
+Additionally, it is seen as a leg of the Triple Crown of endurance racing, which links the three largest sports car races together, with the 24 Hours of Daytona and 12 Hours of Sebring forming the other legs.
+Since 1998, an endurance race called "Petit Le Mans" has been held every year as a 10-hour American version of the Le Mans 24 Hours.
+From 1999 to 2013, Petit Le Mans was part of the American Le Mans Series along with the 12 Hours of Sebring.
+Since 2014, the IMSA SportsCar Championship (a merger of ALMS and the Rolex Sports Car Series) has held all four major American endurance classics, which teams can use to prepare for racing at Le Mans.